go-interledger/cryptoconditions/README.md

  - Allow for signing of RSA-SHA-256 conditions.

+ - Use `int` instead of `uint32` for all weights and sizes in Thresold ff.
+ Could only check on interfaces.
+But using fixed-size types in structs allows for easier serialized storage, no?

  - Add serialization and URI round-trip tests to (fulfillment) standard tests.
 Could do for conditions too.

  - Perhaps some smaller considerations in TODO's in the code.